Mount Banks Summit Walk in the Blue Mountains

 The Summit

-Standing on top of Mount Banks may be a bit of a disillusion.
 There are no 360-degree views as one would typically expect to enjoy on top of a mountain, such as at the Mount Kosciuszko summit.

-Summit of Mount Banks
+Mount Banks triangulation station

-Summit of Mount Banks
+Mount Banks triangulation station

-So hiking to the summit of Mt Banks is about the achievement, not so much about the amazing views from the top.
+In other words, hiking to the summit of Mt Banks is about the achievement, not so much about any views from the top.

 Wildlife also thrives at Mount Banks, with wombats, mountain goats and many different types of birds claiming this area as their home.

-Once you’ve reached the summit, you can either retrace your steps back to the car park via the same trail or make it a circuit walking track by returning via the second trail.
+Once you’ve reached the summit, you can either retrace your steps to the car park via the same trail or make it a circuit walking track by returning via the second trail.

 The hike to the summit of Mt Banks is one of the many things to do in this part of the Blue Mountains.
 Check out our guide to the Bells Line of Road for a complete list of hikes and sights nearby.

--- Book a Blue Mountains Tour --
+Book a Blue Mountains Tour:

 4 Comments